mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/requirements-for-attaching/index.md

 <p class="message--note"><strong>NOTE: </strong>Kommander does not support attachment of K3s clusters.</p>

-For [attaching existing clusters _without_ networking restrictions][attach_without_network_restrictions], the requirements depend on which Kommander 1.X version you are using.
+For [attaching existing clusters _without_ networking restrictions][attach_without_network_restrictions], the requirements depend on which Kommander version you are using.
 Each version of Kommander supports a specific range of Kubernetes versions.
 You must ensure that the target cluster is running a compatible version.

 For example, Kommander 1.3 supports Kubernetes versions between 1.17.0 and 1.19.x.
-Any cluster you want to attach using Kommander 1.3 must be running a Kubernetes version in that range
+Any cluster you want to attach using Kommander 1.3 must be running a Kubernetes version in that range.

 For [attaching clusters _with_ networking restrictions][attach_with_network_restrictions], the Kubernetes version of the cluster you want to attach must be greater than or equal to version 1.19.x.
 For these types of clusters, the Kommander cluster uses a tunnel to access the clusters you plan to attach.
 Any managed service you want to expose in the Kommander cluster requires the creation of a reverse proxy, or the use of HTTPS_PROXY environment variables that point to the Kommander tunnel proxy server.

 When working with clusters that have networking restrictions, you will need to apply some YAML manifests on the existing cluster, so that Kommander can collect a resulting `kubeconfig` file used to establish the tunnel.
 When you use the Kommander UI, this is handled for you.
-If you choose to use the manual [CLI attachment process][manual_cli_attachment], you will apply those manifests as part of the larger procedure.
+If you choose to use the manual [CLI attachment process][manual_cli_attachment], you will apply those manifests as part of the procedure.

 ### Projects and Workspaces